 METU raised its capital considerably this year.
 The purpose of the investment was to promote the domestic and international expansion of the BKF, launch new courses, strengthen English language courses, and attract international students through international transactions.
 We also reached a milestone this year.
 As the largest art faculty in the country, the Budapest College of Communication and Business no longer expressed our university's variety of education; From September our students could start their studies at the Budapest Metropolitan University of Applied Sciences.

 The Institute of Media Arts moves to a new building - our Rottenbiller Campus opens its gates for art students.

 The number of international partnerships reaches over 50, on 3 continents.

-Two undergraduate programmes (Commerce and Marketing, Tourism and Catering) are launched at the brand new Metropolitan Regional Knowledge Centre in Hódmezővásárhely, in the south of Hungary.
+Two undergraduate programs (Commerce and Marketing, Tourism and Catering) are launched at the brand new Metropolitan Regional Knowledge Centre in Hódmezővásárhely, in the south of Hungary.

 The number of students studying at Metropolitan increases above 7,000.